Copp31/Copp31/README.md

 - 🎧 **Sound artist and audio designer**
 - 🤝 **Tech consultant for cultural organizations**
 - 🎬 **Co-director of the Festival Filministes**

-Let’s create resilient infrastructures with a creative edge